wallw-teal/nvim-config/README.md

 ## Setup
 For [Neovim](https://github.com/neovim/neovim):

+- See [the issue](https://github.com/wallw-bits/nvim-config/issues/1) regarding the automatic install
 - `brew install neovim/neovim/neovim` <-- not a typo
 - clone to `~/.config/nvim`
 - `pip install neovim` (or pip3 if you like) for plugins using Python